agibsonsw/PrintHtml/quickstart.md

 Sublime Text view with the BBCode content.

 To get started, you can run the command `Export to HTML: Show Export Menu` and select an option from the default entries.
 These entries are defined in the [settings file](sub://Packages/ExportHtml/ExportHtml.sublime-settings).
-For BBCode, you can run the `Export to BBCode: Show Export Menu`.

 HTML outputs have a toolbar in the upper right hand corner which should appear on hover.
 You can do things like hide
 line numbers, see a plain text output, initiate a print, etc.  It all depends on what the command has enabled.